Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

 ### Recap
 AI/ML and data analytics are two fields that use high-quality data to analyze past events and innovate for the future.
 In the previous lessons, you learned how AWS AI/ML solutions help to predict future trends and automate processes.
 And you learned how AWS solutions can be used to analyze historical trends and develop insights from data.

+## Module 9 - Security
+- `Authentication` - Verifying the identity of a user or entity through credentials.
+  - Is the process of verifying the identity of a user or entity through credentials like a username and password combination.
+  - Use case: An employee logs in to an employee portal.
+- `Authorization` - Granting authenticated users with certain access rights and permissions.
+  - Grants users certain access rights and permissions that determine which actions they can perform in a system or application.
+  - Use case: An employee can only access their own employee records inside the employee portal.
+- `Data privacy and protection` - Maintains customer trust and prevents fraud.
+- `AWS security controls` - AWS offers multiple security mechanisms to help protect your cloud resources and achieve the following:
+  - Prevent security incidents through proper permission and access management
+  - Protect networks, application, and data
+  - Detect and respond to security incidents as they occur.
+- `AWS Identity and Access Managemen (IAM)` - Securely manage identities and access to AWS services and resources.
+  - By default, all actions are denied.
+- `Principle of least privilege` - Dictates that you should only give people and systems access to what they need and nothing else.
+- `Root user` - The root user is the account owner and has permission to do anything inside the AWS account.
+- `IAM user` - Represents a person or application that interacts with AWS services and resources.
+It consists of a name and credentials.
+- `IAM Group` - Is a collection of IAM users.
+When you assign permissions to a group, all users in the group inherit the permissions.
+- `IAM Roles` - An IAM role is a temporary identity with specific permissions.
+When assumed, previous permissions are dropped, and the user gains only those of the new role.
+- `IAM policies` - is a JSON document that allows or denies permission to access AWS services and resources.
+IAM policies can also define the level of access to resources.
+- `Resource` - Which AWS resource the API call is for
+- Additional access management services
+  - `AWS IAM Identity Center` - centralizes identity and access management across AWS accounts and applications
+    - _Federated identity management is a system that allows users to access multiple applications, services, or domains using a single set of credentials._
+  - `AWS Secrets Manager` - provides a secure way to manage, rotate and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+    - _Secrets are confidential or private information intended to be known only to specific individuals or groups.
+Examples include passwords, database credentials, and API keys._
+  - `AWS Systems Manager` - provides a centralized view of nodes across your organization's accounts and Regions and multi.cloud and hybrid environments.
+    - _Nodes are connection points in a network, system, or structure._
+- `AWS network and application protection` - automatically protects against low-level, brute-force attacks, such as DDoS, through its built-in infrastructure and network architecture.
+- `AWS protection through infrastructure`
+  - Security groups - only allow in proper request traffic.
+They operate at the AWS network level so they can shrug off massive attacks using the entire AWS Region's capacity
+  - Elastic Load Balancing (ELB) - handles traffic first before handing it off, so your frontend server is not overwhelmed.
+Like security groups, it runs at the Region level.
+  - AW Regions - The enormous capacity of Regions makes them extremely difficult to overwhelm.
+- AWS protection through services
+  - `AWS Shield` - designed to automatically protect AWS customers from the most common, frequently occurring types of DDoS attacks at no cost
+  - `AWS WAF` - is a web application firewall that monitors network requests that come into your web applications.
+When a request comes into AWS WAF, it checks the IP address against a web access control list (web ACL).
+- `Data Encryption` - Securing data in a way that only authorized parties can access it
+  - Data encryption works like a lock and key mechanism.
+If you have the right key, you can access the encrypted data.
+  - At rest - The data is idle and not moving, like when it's stored in a database.
+  - At transit - The data is moving between locations, like when it's being sent from a database to an application.
+SSL/TLS certificates are used to establish encrypted network connections from one system to another.
+- AWS built-in data protection
+  - `Amazon S3` - all new S3 buckets have encryption configured, and all uploaded objects are encrypted at rest.
+  - `Amazon EBS` - EBS volumes and snapshots can be encrypted at rest, including both boot and data volumes of an Amazon EC2 instance.
+  - `Amazon DynamoDB` - Server-side encryption at rest is enabled on all DynamoDB table data using encryption keys stored in AWS Key Management Service (AWS KMS).
+- `AWS Key Management Service (AWS KMS)` - use AWS KMS to create and manage cryptographic keys.
+These keys can then be used to encrypt and decrypt your data.
+  - You can also control the use of keys across a wide range of services and in your applications.
+  - _A cryptographic key is a random string of digits used for locking (encrypting) and unlocking (decrypting) data._
+- `Amazon Macie` - you can monitor your sensitive data at rest to make sure it's safe.
+Macie uses machine learning (ML) and automation to discover sensitive data stored in Amazon S3
+- `AWS Certificate Manager (ACM)` - Centralizes the management of your SSL/TLS certificates that provide data encryption in transit.
+It can be used to protect various AWS services and your connected on-premises resources.
+  - SSL/TLS certificates are used to establish encrypted network connections from one system to another.
+- Detection and response services
+  - `Amazon Inspector` - Helps improve the security and compliance of applications by running automated security assessments for Amazon EC2 instances, containers, and Lambda functions.
+  - `Amazon GuardDuty` - Provides intelligent threat detection across your infrastructure and resources.
+GuardDuty identifies threats by continuously monitoring streams of your account metadata and network activity in your environment.
+  - `Amazon Detective` - After a threat has been detected, you can use Amazon Detective to further investigate the root cause.
+Detective helps you analyze threats with interactive visualizations contained in a unified AWS Management Console view.
+  - `Amazon Security Hub` - Brings multiple security services together into a single place and format.
+With this service, you can quickly see your security and compliance state in one comprehensive view.

+### Recap
+Building and maintaining a secure environment in the cloud is an important responsibility.
+AWS shares this responsibility with its customers.
+In the previous lessons, you learned about important security concepts, mechanisms, and services that help protect your cloud resources.